Meeting EPSRC expectations

 #1 Store data securely

 Ensure that research data is securely preserved for a minimum of 10 years post- project.
 The University provides a Research Data Storage Facility for this purpose.
-Please do not confuse this requirement with the need to describe how access to your data may be granted (see below).
+Please do not confuse this requirement with the need to grant access to your data (see below).

-Non-digital data (for example, a working model or a sample collection required to evidence a research claim) should be stored in a manner that will facilitate access, should a third party request for access be received.
+Non-digital data such as a working model or a sample collection required to evidence a research claim should be stored in a manner that will facilitate access, should a third party request for access be received.
 Where a sample can be readily reproduced it is acceptable to provide access to documentation in place of the physical sample itself.
+For example, a text file containing a description of how a physical sample was manufactured would be a suitable alternative to the physical sample itself, and could be stored with other digital data to facilitate sharing.

 #2 Grant access to data